KiandaBPM/docs/content/docs/low-code/custom-connector/create-microservice - Copy.md

 5. Create [custom connector response](#Custom-Connector-Response) and include success message to indicate test succeeded/failed.

-6. Sign the response using the EncryptdatawithHMACSHA256 method and include in the custom connector response.
+6. Sign the response using the EncryptdatawithHMACSHA256 method and include in the custom connector response, see [Encryption/Decryption sample code](/docs/low-code/custom-connector/sample-code/#encryption-and-decryption-sample-code) for an example.

 To help you get started, see **sample code for the Test function** by going to [Test sample code](/docs/low-code/custom-connector/sample-code/#test-sample-code).